RudolphSedlin/VitaTrack/README.md

 # Running the client

-1. From the project root directory, enter the API directory.
+1. From the project root directory, enter the client directory.

     ```bash
-    cd API
+    cd mobile-app
     ```

 2. Install dependencies